"From trauma to triumph"

 You’ll need to read through all the information as well as additional videos and links.
 It’s suggested that you participate in some of the discussions after assignments or post some of your completed assignments to get the most out of your learning experience.
 When you are ready, there is a Graduation Assignment to download and complete.
 This assignment consists of 4 questions that require thoughtful and reflective answers.
 Your answers will demonstrate your understanding of the course material and the skills you have developed as a result.

 The course is hosted in a private network The Harrigan Hive.
-This network is free to join and hosts conversations about birth and trauma-informed care.
+This network is free to join and offers a private member association for those who would like to create change for themselves and their families in the private realm with like-minded people.
 The course is private and only accessible to those who have registered for the course.

 Yes!
 This course was written from an international perspective and has been taught to students on 4 continents (so far).
 It draws from research conducted in multiple countries, and considers cultural influences, disparities based on ethnicity, religion, and economics, and how the export of European-centric obstetrics has impacted birth outcomes worldwide.

 Click on the button below and get started today!

 Once you enrol in the course you can begin learning right away.
 You'll join a community of compassionate learners who are committed to healing themselves and their community from birth trauma through trauma informed care.